JosePabalate/CS1-FInal-Project/README.txt

 Telegram Username: @stockmarket_itmbot

 USAStockMarketBot allows users to see the latest and up-to-date stock data gathered form Yahoo Finance.
-Run the /help command to see the commands that can be done within USAStockMarketBot!
+To start off, run the /help command to see the commands that can be done within USAStockMarketBot!

 Here are the stock analytics commands: price [ticker] - sends stock price and its monthly candlestick graph.